 Therapeutic exercise is the systematic execution of planned physical movements and activities.
-It is used to prevent long-term physical dysfunction, help return to normal/optimal function, reduce the risk of injury, enhance overall health, improve fitness, and aid weight loss.
+It is used to prevent long-term physical dysfunction, helps function return to normal/optimal level, reduce the risk of injuries, enhance overall health, improve fitness, and aids weight loss.
 Therapeutic exercise helps to increase overall strength, endurance, flexibility, balance, and proprioception.

 Benefits of Hydrotherapy